Energy Choices

 General:

-I think his idea of big need for pump storage is spot on, sure bet that this will be need both for expansion of wind and useful with expansion of nuclear.
+I think his idea of the big need for pump storage is spot on, sure bet that this will need to be both for expansion of wind and useful with the expansion of nuclear.

-He sees Carbon Capture and Storage as only a stop gap.
-But one reason to develop it is is if ignored then market will mean others will just burn the carbon saved elsewhere anyway, so best to develop for future use worldwide.
+He sees Carbon Capture and Storage as only a stopgap.
+But one reason to develop it is is if ignored then the market will mean others will just burn the carbon saved elsewhere anyway, so best to develop for future use worldwide.

-But his general point that we have start saying yes to change in big way is right.
+But his general point that we have to start saying yes to change in a big way is right.

 Seems to move towards some sort of detail and ambition that is required.